Mysvac/cpp-jsonlib/README.md

 ## Overview
 - C++17 standard
-- Only standard library, cross platform
+- Only standard library, cross-platform
 - Less than 1000 lines of code, lightweight
 - Good performance
 - Easy to use